Southwest Card Changes

 Are you looking to rack up more airline miles?

-Then I would say MAYBE with a few thoughts: this is a huge chunk of points but not necessarily the best airline card offer if you don’t fly Southwest regularly.
+Then I would say MAYBE with a few thoughts: this is a good chunk of points but not necessarily the best airline card offer if you don’t fly Southwest regularly.
 But if you’re a Southwest fan already, this is a great way to stash up miles for your next nearly free flight. 👏🏻

 Are you brand new to points and miles?